alex-trueman/sublime-dm-macro/README.md

 The macro language syntax highlighting definition allows special highlighting of process names and their parameters, variables, and comments in Datamine macros.
 This scheme defines sub-schemes for language elements of EXTRA, LET, PICREC, and the DOS batch language.
 Certain errors such as incorrect variable, keyword, and file names are highlighted to help reduce bugs in macro code.

-I have tested this scheme with the Material Colour Scheme, other colour schemes may not work as well.
+I have tested this scheme with the Material and the Monokai Pro colour schemes, other colour schemes may not work as well.

 ## Snippets